dimaslanjaka/static-blog-generator/src-posts/Minecraft/magical-book.md

 *   **Respiration**
     Swim underwater for longer without needing to resurface.
 Max rank 3.
 *   **Riptide**
-    When you throw your trident you go with it (mutually exclusive with Channeling and Loyalty).
+    When you throw your trident you go with it (can't be combined with Channeling and Loyalty).
 This only works in water or during rain.
 Max rank 3.
 *   **Sharpness**
-    Deal more damage with sword and axes (mutually exclusive with Smite and Bane of Arthropods).
+    Deal more damage with sword and axes (can't be combined with Smite and Bane of Arthropods).
 Max rank 5.
 *   **Silk Touch**
-    Mined blocks drop automatically (mutually exclusive with Fortune).
+    Mined blocks drop automatically (can't be combined with Fortune).
 Max rank 1.
 *   **Smite**
-    Dish out more damage to undead mobs (mutually exclusive with Sharpness and Bane of Arthropods).
+    Dish out more damage to undead mobs (can't be combined with Sharpness and Bane of Arthropods).
 Max rank 5.
 *   **Sweeping Edge**
     More damage with sweeping attacks.
 Max rank 3.
 *   **Thorns**